2000 ASB Classic

-The 2000 ASB Classic was a women's tennis tournament played on outdoor hard courts at the ASB Tennis Centre in Auckland, New Zealand that was part of Tier IV of the 2000 WTA Tour.
+The 2000 ASB Classic was a women's tennis tournament played on outdoor hard courts at the ASB Tennis Centre in Auckland, New Zealand, that was part of Tier IVb of the 2000 WTA Tour.
 It was the 15th edition of the tournament and was held from 3 January until 8 January 2000.
 Second-seeded Anne Kremer won the singles title and earned $16,000 first-prize money.